saraems/herbsme/README.md

 - improve adding new product flow by adding `last-modifiacation-date` field to the product and after adding new sort products by this accessor
 - add error messages to ProductDialog for required inputs
 - open edit ProductDialog on product card clicked
+- add descending and ascending sorting options
+- add page logo used in favicon.ico